OpenFn/docs/docs/manage-projects/oauth.md

 can create credentials from it.

-To make a client global, scroll down to `Manage Project Access` section in the OAuth client configuration window and select the checkbox `Make client global (allow any project in this instance to use this client)` and save changes.
+To make a client global, scroll down to `Manage Project Access` section in the OAuth client configuration modal and select the checkbox `Make client global (allow any project in this instance to use this client)` and save changes.
 All projects on the instance can now access the client and users with owner, admin and editor rights on these projects can now create credentials